Book Trailer Case Study: Adapting Young Adult

 Q. How was that underwater set up like?
 The colors are incredible.

 Underwater filming can get expensive quickly.
-Luckily, the required the camera to be just a foot or so below the surface, so we were able to use an old school trick: a fish tank.
+Luckily, this required the camera to be just a foot or so below the surface, so we were able to use an old school trick: a fish tank.
 Basically we set the camera in the bottom of a fish tank—in this case a Canon 7D with a Nikon 50mm f/1.4 and the same Isco anamorphic attachment—and carefully lowered it into the pool.
-The we used a pretty deep fish tank so that the top of the walls stayed well above the surface of the water.
+Then we used a pretty deep fish tank so that the top of the walls stayed well above the surface of the water.
 We also used sandbags and swimming weights as ballasts so that the camera “floated” at the appropriate height.
 A 5.6″ TV Logic monitor mounted to the top of the tank allowed me to operate without going underwater.